 For induction hob users: Lakeland Digital 6.5l Slow Cooker.

-Yes, you can cook this recipe in the oven but be sure to use a lidded casserole dish.
+You can cook this recipe in the oven instead but be sure to use a lidded casserole dish.

-You’ll need to cook it at 160C for about 3 hours or until the meat is soft and tender.
-You will need to add additional water to the pot to ensure it doesn’t dry out (a cup or two and keep an eye on it) as cooking in an oven can dry out in a way that a slow cooker doesn’t.
+You’ll need to cook it at 160C for about 3 hours or until the pork roast is soft and tender.
+You will need to add additional liquid to the pot to ensure it doesn’t dry out (a cup or two of water and keep an eye on it) as cooking in an oven can dry out in a way that a slow cooker doesn’t.

-I would say that it has a smokey warmth rather than heavy spice.
+I would say that it has a smoky warmth rather than heavy spice.
 This will depend slightly on the brand of chipotle paste you use though!

 If you’re very concerned about using any spice, I’d suggest using HALF of the chipotle measurement in the recipe and then when the pork is cooked, adding more if needed.